 Stabilo CarbOthello Pastel Pencil Sets – These German-made pencils are well known for their lightfast, high-quality pigments.
 Each pencil has a semi-soft lead that can be sharpened to a fine point for lettering and fine details.
 Stabilo CarbOthello pastel pencils are artist grade pencils that produce bright colors and are perfect for any subject.

-Derwent Pastel Pencils And Sets – These professional-quality pencils offer the highest degree of purity of hard pastels.
+Derwent Pastel Pencils And Sets – These professional-quality pencils offer hard pastels’ highest degree of purity.
 The soft powdery texture produces a velvety, smooth coating.

 Pastel Pencil vs. Colored Pencil FAQ